DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 The information system (blue boxes in the diagram) is supported by the technology (green boxes), like this:

 - RPD front end for producers and compliance schemes is supported by the **Accounts database** during enrolment.
-- The **Anti-virus** service verifies submissions that, if successful, then go on to the **BLOb storage**.
+- The **Anti-virus** service verifies submissions that, if successful, then go on to the **Blob Storage**.
 Metadata in those submission files changes their status from uploaded, to submitted, to approved/rejected etc and is also recorded on the **Cosmos NoSQL** database.
 - Fee payables and payments are captured in the **Fee Payments** database.
 - Finally, the RPD front end gives the window to direct registrant producers and compliance schemes to receive and accept or reject PRNs/PERNs via the **PRN database**.